yanicksenn/mini-retrieval/README.md

 # Non-Goals

-- There are tools available such as [terrier](http://terrier.org/) which would already provide functionality such as required above.
-This project should not make use of this or any similar tools as it only serves as a PoC for information retrieval systems.
+- There are tools available such as [terrier](http://terrier.org/) which would already provide the functionality stated above.
+This project should not make use of this or any similar tools as it only serves as a PoC for information retrieval systems and its concepts.